adityabhattad2021/GSoC-2024/PROJECT_PROPOSAL.md

 ### 4.5 Thought Process and Design Decisions
 #### There is already a Diamond Proxy Structure Implementation Present in the codebase, why not use it?

-As we are handling user auth and election storage/fetching using a seperate backend, It removes lot of facets of the diamond proxy pattern, further more I plan to add the addresses of the ballot and the result calculator contract in the election implementation contract itself, and will conditionally delegate call the ballot and result calculator contract from the election implementation contract itself, so this eliminate the need for having get ballot and result calculator facet as well. .
+As we are handling user auth and election storage/fetching using a separate backend, It removes lot of facets of the diamond proxy pattern, further more I plan to add the addresses of the ballot and the result calculator contract in the election implementation contract itself, and will conditionally delegate call to the ballot and result calculator contract from the election implementation contract, so this eliminate the need for having get ballot and result calculator facet as well.
 With only one function remaining in the election factory, using the Diamond Proxy contract would unnecessarily increase complexity.

 #### Why choose EIP1167 instead of normal proxy contract?

-EIP1167 are more gas efficient than normal proxy contract, as when a proxy contract has to make a call to implementation contracts it first has to perform a lookup in its storage for the implementation contract address, which costs gas, EIP1167 proxys avoid this as the implementation contract address is added to the proxy's byte code while creating it, this way the proxies have to perform no lookup operation while calling the implementaion smart contracts.
+EIP1167 are more gas efficient than normal proxy contract, as when a proxy contract has to make a call to implementation contracts it first has to perform a lookup in its storage for the implementation contract address, which costs gas, EIP1167 proxies avoid this as the implementation contract address is added to the proxy's byte code while creating it, this way the proxies have to perform no lookup operation while calling the implementation smart contracts.
-One consideration is that EIP 1167 proxies have no scope for upgradability, as they are permanently bound to the same implementation contract.
+One consideration is that EIP 1167 proxies have no scope for upgradeability, as they are permanently bound to the same implementation contract.
 However, in our use case, once a user creates an election, there should be no need for upgrades.
 Additionally, these contracts become obsolete after the elections conclude.

 # 5. Adding New Election Types